Binod Chaudhary: Chaudhary Foundation

 He has his own charity, called the Chaudhary Foundation.
 It has signed the United Nations Development Programme for the advancement and promotion of Sustainable Development Goals (SDGs) in Nepal.
 The foundation was established in 1995.
 After the serious earthquake the foundation has been helping to rebuild Nepal.
 The foundation has also handed over 166 shelters for victims of the earthquake to the Kumpur Village Development Committee (VDC) located in Dhading.
 They have also said, "Chaudhary Foundation is willing to join hands with the National Reconstruction Authority on its mission of rebuilding Nepal.
 We hope that the rebuilding efforts are driven in a way to boost the country's economic development.
 Our Foundation wishes to significantly contribute toward that direction."

 Awards

 In 2015 he was honoured by Sri Sri University for his outstanding contribution in philanthropy; he was given an honorary doctorate degree.
 In 2016 he was awarded Asian Man of the Year Award.
 Later in 2016 he was also awarded the 2016 Frost & Sullivan Growth, Innovation and Leadership (GIL) Award.
 In 2019 he was awarded with Lifetime Achievement Award by Hotelivate.

 Personal life

 He is married and has three children.

+Controversy

+Binod Chaudhary has been subject to various allegations and controversies over the years.

+Chaudhary has faced accusations of tax evasion, financial irregularities, and alleged monopolistic practices within certain sectors.
+Notably, he has established prominent relationships with political entities in power, including Prince Dhirendra during the monarchy rule in Nepal, and later affiliations with CPN-UML and Nepali Congress after Nepal transitioned into a republic.
+One significant controversy involves the alleged privatization of land belonging to the Bansbari Shoe Factory, a government entity.
+Investigations revealed that Chaudhary's company took control of shares allocated to the public during the privatization process, subsequently gaining control of the land.

+Additionally, one of Chaudhary Group's subsidiaries, Apollo Steel Industries, faced accusations of land grabbing in Satungal, Kathmandu.
+Local communities have accused the company of usurping a public road, which is currently fenced off and part of the premises housing CG Electronics.
+This dispute dates back to 1987 and the road in question still remains closed to the public.

+Furthermore, Chaudhary's investment in Hotel Summit has been marred by allegations of procedural lapses and neglect regarding neighboring properties.
+Investigations revealed the company's failure to obtain approval from local authorities for construction and circumvention of mandatory Environmental Impact Assessments (EIA).

+He was also named in the Pandora Papers leak in 2021.
+While his son denies allegations, stating compliance with the law, investigations suggest the use of loopholes to circumvent Nepal's legal restrictions on owning foreign assets and capital controls for global business expansion.
+Chaudhary himself has alluded to such practices in his autobiography.